quinnliu/generally_intelligent_robot/README.md

 ## How

 The following are generated images using Python 3 & various libraries like `matplotlib`, `networkx`, ...
+The VCC robotic arm is coded using https://robosuite.ai

 ## Visualizations of general intelligence models